honeytrap/honeytrap-docs/docs/concepts/framework/architecture.md

 ## Sub-Architectures

 There are several ways of implementing the HoneyTrap framework.
-The most common architectures are as follows:
+The most common Sub-Architectures are as follows:

 |-
 | Sub-Architecture | Explanation